 For example, a realtor may decide to self-incorporate but has no employees.
 This is not a ‘business’ for purposes of an E2 Visa because without the seller of the business (the realtor) there is no business!
-This would essentially allow the same sort of ‘scam’ where the overseas buyer is not purchasing a functioning business that provides jobs that will still function after the sale.
+Here, the overseas buyer is not purchasing a business that provides jobs and can function without the original seller.

 Paying Employees in Cash

-Does Subject Business of E2 Visa Purchase Have Long Term Lease or Own Real Estate?
+Business Has Long Term Lease or Real Estate

 The final general criteria when determining whether a U.S. business qualifies for an E2 Visa buyer is whether the business has a long-term lease or has real estate attached to the business.

-- This factor – generally speaking – eliminates most home-based businesses.
+- The requirement for a long term lease – generally speaking – eliminates most home-based businesses.

 - Sellers of home-based businesses may indeed have quite valuable businesses, but generally their business would not qualify for the E2 Visa business buyer.